Fairy Tail: Fairy Tail | Strongest Team (Natsu Dragneel | Lucy Heartfilia | Erza Scarlet) | Sirius Team | Founders | Other Members

 Mavis is the first and founding master of Fairy Tail, whose grave is located on the guild's sacred ground of Sirius Island.
 Although a tragic incident in her past stunted her physical maturity at the age of 13, Mavis commands her guild's respect with her compassion, wisdom, and brilliant tactical knowledge.
 Her spirit remains to guide and protect Fairy Tail, though only those with the guild mark are able to see her.

 - The Ageless: Before her death, she remained stuck in the body of a 13-year-old since she cast an unmastered version of Fairy Law, which halted her physical maturity.
-In reality, she was stuck with Complete Immortality just like Zeref.
+However, it turned out that she was stuck with Complete Immortality just like Zeref.

 - All-Loving Heroine: She's so loving and compassionate, she's the only known person able to befriend Zeref, at least for a time.

 - Ambiguous Situation: This is her ultimate fate at the end of the series.
-About a year after Mavis seemingly sacrifices her life to defeat Zeref, a girl who looks exactly like her named Mio appears at Lucy's award ceremony, but is unable to remember Mavis's past.
-What's more, she falls for a young man named Alios, who looks just like Zeref.
-Whether they were resurrected without their memories, or Identical Strangers, or simply a part of Lucy's dream of the evening is left up to the imagination.
+One year after Mavis sacrifices herself to permanently kill Zeref, a girl who looks exactly like her named Mio appears at Lucy's award ceremony, but is unable to remember Mavis's past.
+What's more, she falls for a young man named Alios, who resembles Zeref.
+It's uncertain if they were resurrected without their memories, or Identical Strangers, or simply a part of Lucy's dream of the evening.
 The fact that she and Zeref appear in Natsu's Personalized Afterlife in 100 Years Quest further muddies the situation.